MinglunZhu/crrri_usage_eg/README.md

 The gist of the first function is that it navigates to the target url, waits for page to load, then retreives the result HTML using a JavaScript expresssion, then parses the said HTML using `rvest`.

 The gist of the second function is that it navigates to the target url, waits for page to load, then do some further navigation using JavaScript's dispatching click events.
 This is due to the target content being an iFrame which must be loaded from within the page.
 Then the JavaScript creates a promise for the load event of the said iFrame.
 Once the iFrame is loaded, the JavaScript performs a search from within the iFrame and waits, in the form of a promise, for the iFrame to refresh itself due to the search.
-Then it sets a varible to true to indicate the search result is available.
+Then it sets a variable to true to indicate the search result is available.

 Then we create a promise in R and uses the `later` package to check every 1 second to see if result is available and only fullfill the promise if result is available.
 Apprarently there is a better way to do it using some crrri operations, but I haven't figured that out, yet.